 ethDevice: mlnx0

-Example: Connecting to external WEKA cluster
+Example: Connect to an external WEKA cluster

 apiVersion: weka.weka.io/v1alpha1